LastAncientOne/Stock_Analysis_For_Quant/PowerBI_Stock/README.md

 # Power BI for Stock Trading and Investment

 ### Description:
-#### Collecting histocial or fundmental stock data, Analyzing stock data, and Using techncial indicator in in Power BI.
+#### Collecting histocial or fundmental stock data, Analyzing stock data, and Using techncial indicator in Power BI.

 ## Author